w-i-l/lsb-method-bmp/README.md

 <hr>
 <h2>How it works</h2>

-<p>The following code takes at a time a BGR(blue-green-red) struct and alter the last bit based on the current bit in the message the writes the altered stuct in a new file.</p>
+<p>The following code takes at a time a BGR(blue-green-red) struct and alters the last bit based on the current bit in the message then writes the altered stuct in a new file.</p>

 <br>
 <hr>